algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Test_Plans.md

 -Solution: We would need to create a gateway in Vierzon

+-Test re-done: 16/10/2022

+-Result: After the installation of the gateway, the user will be able to be in Lora's range.

+-Status: Test solved

 **Fourteenth test:**

 What would happen if the battery was overheated